-Everything you need to know about getting a work permit and work visa in the UAE
+Getting a work permit and work visa in the UAE: What you need to know

 Whether you are hired from overseas, find a job while visiting the UAE, or are already employed and changing companies, all expats who work in the UAE are required to secure a work permit.
 Luckily, the process is quite simple once you know what is required.
 In this Pacific Prime Dubai article, we’ll help you understand the process so you can get a work permit and work visa in the UAE as easily as possible.